radish-bdd/radish/docs/commandline.rst

   Run My Marker finished within 0:0.001272 minutes

-The marker is also passed in to all the hooks define in terrain file.
-To see example code please read :ref:`terrain <tutorial#terrain_and_hooks>`:
+The marker is also passed in to all the hooks defined in the terrain files.
+To see example code please consult :ref:`terrain <tutorial#terrain_and_hooks>`.

 Run - Profile